Remnants of a Slain God

 This sets the standard value for the item without modification.

-This marks how many rounds of use your weapon can go without having to reload or refuel.
+This marks how many rounds of use your weapon can go before having to reload or refuel.
 This does not mark individual rounds for weapons, just how many rounds until the magazine is empty.

 Rate of Fire (RoF)